Khizar-k/azure-honeypot-siem-sentinel-project/README.md

 # Azure Honeypot SIEM Project

-This project demonstrates how I deployed a Linux Linux honeypot in Azure, exposed it to the public internet, collected Syslog events, ingested them into Microsoft Sentinel, and analyzed over **139,000+ real-world cyberattacks** using KQL, dashboards, and custom detections.
+This project demonstrates how I deployed a Linux honeypot in Azure, exposed it to the public internet, collected Syslog events, ingested them into Microsoft Sentinel, and analyzed over **139,000+ real-world cyberattacks** using KQL, dashboards, and custom detections.

 All images for this project are stored in: